jtmille3/Comp/README.txt

 npm update -g bower
 npm update -g yo

+if you have not installed any of the above, use "npm install" instead of "npm update" keeping the other arguments unchanged.

 make sure you have the latest version of node and more importantly NPM.  ~1.4.3

 git clone https://github.com/jtmille3/Comp.git